AYATI MIND

 The Reason We Need to Act Now!

-According to the Government's Office for Health Improvement and Disparities revealed that men are three times more likely to die by suicide than women, and suicide is the leading cause of death in men under 50 and women under 35
+Research from the HealthCare Quality Improvement Partnership's Mental Health Clinical Outcome Review reported that 72% of all suicides involve individuals who did not engage with mental health services in the 12 months prior to their death, and those who are bereaved are at an increased risk themselves.
+According to the Government's Office for Health Improvement and Disparities, men are three times more likely to die by suicide than women, with suicide being the leading cause of death in men under 50 and women under 35.

 Help us Save Lives